nitinthewiz/TheLinkBlog/_posts/2007/11/2007-11-27-you-can-t-always-judge-an.md

 ---

 Amazon wants to change how you shop for and read books with its new device, the Kindle.
 Does its 1980s design aesthetic hide the heart of a true revolution in books?
-Read More...